 In Aotearoa New Zealand, biodiversity has continued to decline despite the protection of large areas of vegetation and habitat.
 Progressive loss of native fauna is primarily caused by increased numbers of introduced predators, for example stoats and rats, thrive in habitats, killing native creatures.
-Our land use practices since colonization and changes in land use combined with invasive pests and diseases have caused our indigenous ecosystems and species to be in a state of rapid decline.5
+Our land use practices combined with invasive pests and diseases have caused our indigenous ecosystems and species to be in a state of rapid decline.5